purduesigbots/pros-docs/v5/api/c/adi_ext.rst

 ============ ====================================================================================================================================
  Parameters
 ============ ====================================================================================================================================
- port_top     the "top" wire from the encoder sensor with the removable cover side UP.
+ smart_port   The smart port number the ADI Expander is in port_top     the "top" wire from the encoder sensor with the removable cover side UP.
 This should be in port 1, 3, 5, or 7 ('A', 'C', 'E', 'G'). port_bottom  the "bottom" wire from the encoder sensor reverse      if "true", the sensor will count in the opposite direction